 Preheat the oven to 250 degrees Fahrenheit.
 Transfer the brisket to a long sheet of aluminum foil with the fat side up.
 Double wrap the brisket in foil, then place it back on the baking sheet (or roasting pan).

-Roast the brisket in the preheated oven until it reaches an internal temperature of 180 to 200 degrees Fahrenheit, about 1 hour and 15 minutes per pound of meat.
+Roast the brisket in the preheated oven until it reaches an internal temperature of 180 to 200 degrees Fahrenheit, about 1 hour to 1 hour and 15 minutes per pound of meat.

 The best way to check the internal temperature of the meat is to use a quality meat thermometer and insert it into the thickest part of the meat.
 Wait patiently until the thermometer gets an accurate read.